-The demand for hotel and tourism has dramatically transformed.
+The demand for hotels and tourism has dramatically transformed.
 Consumer behavior in hospitality has also changed.
-The change has a significant impact on the management and marketing activities of the hotels across the globe.
-Over the past year, new expectations, and new technologies have been evident in the international hospitality market.
+The change has a significant impact on the management and marketing activities of hotels across the globe.
+Over the past year, new expectations and new technologies have been evident in the international hospitality market.

 Consumer satisfaction is the primary concern when it comes to hospitality.
 With such demands, the industry must react appropriately to see the demand satisfied.
 There are other challenges that the industry is facing.
-The coming year, things will be even more challenging.
+In the coming year, things will be even more challenging.

 Electronic check-in is the latest technology being embraced by the industry.
-However, many hotels have found the transformation challenging.
-Others hotels have already implemented the innovation.
-When clients plan for trips, hotels register the guest and then send key cards that are equipped with the new identification recognition that utilizes frequencies.
+However, many hotels have found the transformation challenge.
+Other hotels have already implemented the innovation.
+When clients plan for trips, hotels register the guest and then send key cards equipped with the new identification recognition that utilizes frequencies.

-On arrival, a text message is conveyed to the guest mobile phone entailing the room number and time, among other details.
+On arrival, a text message is conveyed to the guest’s mobile phone entailing the room number and time, among other details.

 Once the guest arrives at the hotel, they don’t have to confirm at the Front Desk.
-They can directly move to their room and apply the key-card.
+They can directly move to their room and apply for the key card.
 For small and other major hotels, using this technology will see their revenues and profits reduce.
 However, if they don’t match the pace made by other hotels, things might turn for worse.

-Regardless of the sectors of the national economy, a high level of trust must be maintained between a service provider and the consumer.
+Regardless of the national economy sectors, a high level of trust must be maintained between a service provider and the consumer.
 This is the key to an effective and efficient economic transaction.
 Developing trust is non-trial.

 Reviews and comments can destroy or market a hotel’s reputation.
-Mostly, hotels used to engage and respond to the concerns, needs and requests of clients publicly through old fashioned forums.
+Mostly, hotels used to engage and respond to clients’ concerns, needs, and requests publicly through old-fashioned forums.

-With online platforms like Facebook, hotels will have to diversify and start utilizing such platforms to manage their reputation.
+With online platforms like Facebook, hotels will have to diversify and utilize such platforms to manage their reputation.
 It’s a challenge that the industry is facing and will still face in the year 2021.

 Retaining and finding talent